 |By Matthew Harold

-After the disaster in Astana last week, Celtic’s Champions League hopes hung by a thread going into the second leg, but backed by its huge home support, the Scottish champion made a remarkable comeback.
+After the disaster in Astana last week, Celtic’s Champions League hopes hung by a thread going into the second leg, but backed by their huge home support, the Scottish champions made a remarkable comeback.

-Celtic managed to break down a strong Shakhter Karagrandy defense through Kris Commons' strike just before halftime, but once Georgios Samaras leveled matters after the break the visitors began to exert their own pressure.
+They managed to break down a strong Shakhter Karagrandy defence through Kris Commons' strike just before half-time, but once Georgios Samaras levelled matters after the break the visitors began to exert their own pressure.